uselagoon/lagoon-cli/docs/commands/lagoon_deploy_latest.md

-## lagoon deploy branch
+## lagoon deploy latest

-Deploy a new branch into Lagoon
+Deploy the latest environment

 ### Synopsis

-Deploy a new branch into Lagoon
-This branch may or may not already exist in lagoon, if it already exists you may want to use 'lagoon deploy latest' instead
+Deploy the latest environment
+This environment should already exist in lagoon.
+It is analogous with the 'Deploy' button in the Lagoon UI

 ```
-lagoon deploy branch [flags]
+lagoon deploy latest [flags]
 ```

 ### Options

 ```
-  -b, --branch string   branch name
-  -h, --help            help for branch
+  -h, --help   help for latest
 ```

 ### Options inherited from parent commands